 Assault Defense Lawyers in Middlesex County NJ

-New Jersey takes violent crimes such as assault charges very seriously, and prosecutors are often hesitant to plea bargain these crimes.
+The essence of assault and related crimes is disrupting the peace and safety of another.
+New Jersey takes violent crimes very seriously, and prosecutors are often hesitant to plea bargain these crimes.
 A conviction can result in a permanent criminal record, incarceration, probation and thousands of dollars in fines.
 This is why at Proetta & Oliver, our Middlesex County law firm, puts so much stress on working closely with our clients to put together a vigorous and thorough defense for your charges.
 Through our experience, we are normally able to have the charges downgraded or dismissed entirely.
 From our office in Edison, our criminal defense lawyers handle assault cases throughout Middlesex County, including in New Brunswick, Piscataway, Old Bridge, Perth Amboy, South Plainfield, and Woodbridge.
 To speak with an experienced Middlesex County assault defense attorney, contact us at (732) 659-9600 today for a free initial consultation.

 Charged with an Assault Crime in Middlesex County